paulinepalma/MLM_final/Final_Project_markdown.md

 Importantly, reading speed is also impacted by participants’ characteristics.
-For instance, non-native readers usually exhibit slower reading time compared to native readers, due to lower reading proficiency (e.g., ).
-Older adults are also slower compared to younger readers, due to slower processing speed (e.g., ).
-There is also some evidence that contextual sentence specifically impacts reading times for ambiguous words in non-native speakers (Palma, Whitford, & Titone, 2019;
-see also Arêas da Luz Fontes & Schwartz, 2010, 2015; Schwartz, Yeh, &
-Shaw, 2008).
-However, it is unclear if these effects extend to older bilingual speakers, as participants in these studies were young adults (18-35 years old).
+For instance, non-native readers usually exhibit slower reading time compared to native readers, due to lower reading proficiency (see Brysbaert, 2019, for a review).
+Older adults are also slower compared to younger readers, due to slower processing speed (see Rossi & Diaz, 2016, for a review).
+There is also some evidence that contextual sentence specifically impacts reading times for ambiguous words in non-native speakers (Palma, Whitford, & Titone, 2019; see also Arêas da Luz Fontes & Schwartz, 2010, 2015; Schwartz, Yeh, & Shaw, 2008).
+However, it is unclear whether these effects extend to older bilingual speakers, as participants in these studies were young adults (18-35 years old).
 Because the effects of bilingualism have been shown to change across the lifespan (Whitford & Titone, 2019), it would be